serpapi/google-search-results-ruby/README.md

 search_id = original_search[:search_metadata][:id]
 ```

-Now let retrieve the previous search from the archive.
+Next, retrieve the previous search from the archive using the saved `search_id`.

 ```ruby
 search = GoogleSearch.new